Tell Brak: Early settlement

 In Brak Period A (c.
 6500–5900 BC), the earliest small settlement is dated to the proto Halaf culture c.
 6500 BC.
 Many objects dated to that period were discovered including the Halaf pottery.

 In Brak Period B (c.
 5900–5200 BC), the Halaf Culture Halaf culture transformed into Period C (c.
-5200–4400 BC) Northern Ubaid, and many Ubaid materials were found in Tell Brak.
+5200–4400 BC) Northern Ubaid, and many Ubaid materials were found in Tell Brak including coba bowls, diagnostic pottery for the Terminal Ubaid period.
 Excavations and surface survey of the site and its surroundings, unearthed a large platform of patzen bricks that dates to late Ubaid, and revealed that Tell Brak developed as an urban center slightly earlier than better known cities of southern Mesopotamia, such as Uruk.

 Late Chalcolithic

 The first city

 Eye figurines from the Eye Temple.

 In southern Mesopotamia, the original Ubaid culture evolved into the Uruk period.
 The people of the southern Uruk period used military and commercial means to expand the civilization.
 In Northern Mesopotamia, the post Ubaid period is designated Late Chalcolithic / Northern Uruk period, during which, Tell Brak started to expand.